 If you really want to get to know the Dominican Republic, start with its food.
 Dominicans are very proud of their cuisine – and for good reason.
 The variety of local dishes available is not just impressive but also a representation of our unique history and cross-cultural influences of African, Spanish, and Taino traditions.
 These fusions have resulted in what we today refer to as “Comida Criolla” aka traditional Dominican food – a delectable adventure for the senses.

 Subscribe to our newsletter or follow us on Instagram for travel tips/guides, group tours and other insights.
-Also, check out our Dominican Republic travel guides + Dominican Republic tours – we connect you to culturally immersive experiences with locals, cooking classes, retreats in the Dominican Alps and our famous Dominican Heritage Tours (featured in the NY Times).
+Also, check out our Dominican Republic travel guides + Dominican Republic tours – we connect you to culturally immersive experiences with locals, cooking classes, retreats in the Dominican Alps, and our famous Dominican Heritage Tours (featured in the NY Times).

 Traditional Dominican Foods & Drinks to Try